Telefonica/latch-plugin-mediawiki/README.md

 ####INSTALLING THE PLUGIN IN MEDIAWIKI####

+Once the administrator has downloaded the plugin (the folder called "Latch") and placed it the path:

+/your_path/mediawiki/extensions/

-Once the administrator has downloaded the plugin, it has to be added as a plugin adding these lines at the bottom of LocalSettings.php:
+ it has to be added as a plugin adding these lines at the bottom of LocalSettings.php:
 ~~~
 	require_once "extensions/Latch/LatchConf.php";
     require_once "extensions/Latch/LatchOTP.php";